Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 ---
 # Actions

-**Actions** allow you to separate the purpose of an input from the device controls which perform that input.
-Actions allow you to associate the purpose and device controls together in a flexible way.
+**Actions** allow you to separate the purpose of an input from the device controls which perform that input, and associate the purpose and device controls together in a flexible way.

 For example, the purpose of an input in a game might be to make the player's character move.
 The device control associated with that action might be the left gamepad stick.